-I recently completed a full 190 days of at-home learning with my three-year-old, and I’m ready to share my honest feedback in this Busy Toddler Playing Preschool review.
+We completed a full 190 days of at-home learning with my three-year-old and went on to do the second set of 190 days in Playing Preschool Year 2.
+I’m ready to share my honest feedback in this Busy Toddler Playing Preschool review.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 We are a participant in the Amazon Services LLC Associates Program, which is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Please see my disclosure for more details.

 - What is the Busy Toddler Playing Preschool program?